sjbennett123/polarlarp/content/current_writeups/the_golden_courier/roles/Golden Courier.md

 Layout: role

 introduction: You are a person with a job.
 That job is to deliver things.
 You are employed by the city.
 That's about it.
-body:
-defenses: # Will accept an array
-weapons:
-damage: # Will accept an array
-magic: # Will accept an array
-abilities: # Will accept an array
-killing_blow:
-motivation:
-tactics:
-costuming: # Will accept an array
-reset:

 ---